 These tend to be tough cases.
 The problem is that it could be costly to establish the source of the bedbugs.
 Plaintiffs in these cases can be confronted with the argument that the source could be any number of places.
 You could consult with an Idaho attorney to get a better idea of the viability...Read more »

 I do not need/want any part of Dad's estate.
 Does Idaho law refuse estate being passed to a non-blood family member over me, his natural child?
 Does Idaho law allow current wife to receive 50% of his estate?
 Dad is a healthy 92 year old but we need to know the facts of Idaho estate laws.

 On May of 2017 I signed a contract that Geyron Zaugg with "Live Security" presented me.
 The contract was with Safe Home Security "SHS" for 36 months.
 On June of 2018 Geyron Zaugg transferred my account, without my knowledge or agreement, from SHS to Alder Security.
-At this time I began getting...
+At this time...
 Read more »

 "Secondary paper" is bought and sold all the time, so yes, its legal for a business to sell whatever accounts they have collect on or sell to "bundle" or sell separately.
-However, upon googling "Geyron Zaugg," there doesn't seem to be any information on him.
-From your question I gathered that Mr....Read more »
+However, upon googling "Geyron Zaugg," there doesn't seem to be any information on him....Read more »

 My mother had bad credit.
 I had excellent credit.
 She said it would be good for my credit and my future if we bought a house together while I went to school full time and paid my loans as a I went.
 This is in Idaho.
 She was the primary owner and she paid the mortgage, as she promised.
 I gave her...
 Read more »

 Why don’t you ask your mother to quit claim her interest in the property to you?
 Partitioning this property won’t answer the question of what money you might owe to your mother?
 As for your question, this is not a difficult situation for an experienced attorney to handle, and if you know what...Read more »